DV821/Dublin-Rental-Data/README.md

 # Dublin-Rental-Data

-Here's a `README.md` file for your GitHub repo based on the uploaded Jupyter notebooks (`Data Collection.ipynb`, `Data Preparation and Analysis.ipynb`) and the HTML version of your data collection task.
-The project appears to focus on gathering and analyzing data — likely for a machine learning or data science application.

----

-# 📊 Data Collection and Analysis

 This repository contains a complete data science workflow focused on **data collection** and **preparation**.
 The project includes structured notebooks for scraping data, cleaning it, and performing initial analysis — laying the groundwork for further machine learning or visualization work.

 ## 🗂 Project Structure